What is the course about?

 What level is the course and do I need any particular skills?

 You should have completed at least five years of Latin.
 As this course is taught in English, you should be able to follow verbal and written instructions in English and also to take part in class and group discussions on readings.
 Please look at the rest of the course outline carefully to see if you may benefit from support with your English skills to help you take part fully in this class.

 How will I be taught, and will there be any work outside the class?

-Whole class work; reading and translating Lucretius; tutor posing questions and answering questions raised by students.
+Whole class work; reading and translating; tutor posing questions and answering questions raised by students.
 General discussion on language, style, themes, cultural points arising from the text.
-Students should prepare a portion of the text each week.
+Students should are expected to prepare a portion of the text each week.
 Homework: about 2-3 hours per week.

 Are there any other costs?
 Is there anything I need to bring?

 Edition to be recommended in class on the first lesson.